Go Back

 1 cup mascarpone, 1 tsp. vanilla extract, 2 tbs powdered sugar

 • In another large bowl, whip the cream until thick.
-Then, using a rubber spatula, gradually add the whipped cream to the mascarpone.
+Then, using a rubber spatula, gradually add the whipped cream to the mascarpone, folding it in instead of stirring.

 1 cup whipping cream